foundry-vtt-community/wiki.js/development/guides/vite.md

 From here, we set up a dev environment within foundry as normal.

-Just a couple more steps: since we've told foundry, via `system.json`, to look for `/systems/lancer/index.js` and `/systems/lancer/style.css`, we should make those files.
+Since we've told foundry, via `system.json`, to look for `/systems/lancer/index.js` and `/systems/lancer/style.css`, we should make those files.

 `index.js`:
 ```javascript